 Lockheed Martin plans to buy Sikorsky Aircraft, the helicopter unit of United Technologies, for $9 billion.
 The deal locks in Lockheed, already the Pentagon’s number one supplier, as the dominant company in US weapons making and opens new foreign markets.

 The week ahead

-- The US employment situation is released on Thursday, 2 July.
+- US GDP is reported on Thursday, 30 July.

 Stay focused and diversified

 In any market environment, we strongly believe that investors should stay diversified across a variety of asset classes.
 By working closely with your financial advisor, you can help ensure that your portfolio is properly diversified and that your financial plan supports your long-term goals, time horizon and tolerance for risk.
 Diversification does not guarantee a profit or protect against loss.

 The information included above as well as individual companies and/or securities mentioned should not be construed as investment advice, a recommendation to buy or sell or an indication of trading intent on behalf of any MFS product.

 Securities discussed may or may not be holdings in any of the MFS funds.
 For a complete list of holdings for any MFS portfolio, please see the most recent annual, semiannual or quarterly report.
 Full holdings are also available on the individual Fund Summary tab in the Products section of mfs.com.